Romilchavda/Clash-of-clans-/README.md

 ```

 ## Features
-You can send the /help command to see the list of availables commands.
+You can send the /help command to see the list of available commands.

 ## License
 Distributed under the [BSD 3-Clause License](https://github.com/rreemmii-dev/Clash-Of-Clans-Discord-Bot/blob/main/LICENSE).